kosonocky/kosonocky.github.io/books.markdown

 - Think on These Things <span style="color:gray">by Krishnamurti</span>
 - To Kill a Mockingbird <span style="color:gray">by Harper Lee</span>
 - Love in the Time of Cholera <span style="color:gray">by Gabriel Garcia Marquez</span>
+- The Organic Chemistry of Biological Pathways <span style="color:gray">by John McMurry</span>
 - Plagues and Peoples <span style="color:gray">by William H. McNeil</span>
 - The Way to Love <span style="color:gray">by Anthony De Mello</span>
 - Awareness <span style="color:gray">by Anthony de Mello</span>